 and Raymond Burr

 .
 It also comes towards the ends of their film careers in general.
 Both would soon transition to working primarily in television and appearing only occasionally in movies.
 Burr notably moved from the villainous characters he often portrayed in films to long-running success as the heroic defense attorney in Perry Mason

 When Kathy calls Alice from the phone booth and hears she is leaving for Honolulu, the reflection of the cameraman is seen all through the scene on the back window of the booth (above left Kathy's head), and it moves as the camera pulls back.
 See more

-What do you think of the neighbourhood?
+Well, what do you think of the neighborhood?

 Right now, I'm not thinking about the... neighborhood.